 The WavePrint™ Map (Figure 1.) is the diagnostic tool that documents the precise analysis of the unique visual system.
 The 3D ActiveTrak™ follows the tiny motions of the eye instantaneously and automatically in all three dimensions, repositioning the laser as the eye moves slightly to ensure accuracy.
 The VSS™ is an exclusive VISX® laser technology that allows for a larger treatment area than previously available.
 This offers the physician greater flexibility in developing a more personalized laser vision procedure, when pupil size may be a consideration.

 Statements regarding the potential benefits of wavefront-guided LASIK (CustomVue) are based upon the results of a clinical trial.
 These results are indicative of not only the CustomVue treatment but also the care of the clinical physicians, the control of the surgical environment by those physicians, the clinical trial’s treatment parameters and the clinical trial’s patient inclusion and exclusion criteria.
 Although many clinical trial patients after the CustomVue procedure saw 20/20 or better and/or had or reported having better vision during the day and at night compared to their vision with glasses or contact lenses before the procedure, your results may vary.

 Only an eye care professional trained in laser vision correction can determine whether you are a suitable candidate for the CustomVue procedure.
 As with any surgical procedure, there are risks associated with the CustomVue treatment.
-Before deciding whether to have the CustomVue procedure, you should ask your doctor for and carefully review the Patient Information Booklet.
+Before deciding whether to have the CustomVue procedure, you should ask your doctor for and carefully review the written materials provided to you.
 It is important to discuss the risks associated with the procedure and any questions you may have about the procedure with your doctor.